emmettcollings/bubbie-vi/Final/MANUAL.md

 **Important: Three directories are required to compile the game, this current directory, 'justinLib/', and 'lib/'.** (I'd assume this won't be a problem, as you've pulled the entire repository.)

+## Playing the Game
+Once the game is compiled, you can run it in your favorite emulator.

+When you start the game, you will be presented with a title screen.
+Press any key to start the game (Due to how the game loop is designed, you'll need to hold the key down for ~1 second before the game will start).

 ## Game Objective

 ## Game Controls